Feces: Ecology

+Environmental impacts

+Fecal resistome

+The "fecal resistome" refers to the entire gene pool found in human and animal feces responsible for conferring antimicrobial resistance.
+Antibiotics taken by humans and animals primarily leave the body through feces and urine, which contain antibiotic resistance genes (ARGs) that act as an environmental pollutant.
+These contaminants spread throughout the environment via agricultural processes, such as manure application, and human wastewater systems.
+When contaminated feces enter new ecosystems, their microbial population fosters horizontal gene transfer, dispersing ARGs to native microbes.
+ARGs remain in the soil resistome longer with manure use.
+Moreover, these genes persist chronically in the environment through co-resistance to metals, where these long-lasting metals continue to act as a selective pressure to maintain resistance.
+Even without antibiotic contamination, fecal matter alters soil composition, fueling the growth of pre-existing resistant bacteria.

 Human feces

 Depending on the individual and the circumstances, human beings may defecate several times a day, every day, or once every two or three days.
 Extensive hardening of the feces that interrupts this routine for several days or more is called constipation.

 The appearance of human fecal matter varies according to diet and health.
 Normally it is semisolid, with a mucus coating.
 A combination of bile and bilirubin, which comes from dead red blood cells, gives feces the typical brown color.

-After the meconium, the first stool expelled, a newborn's feces contains only bile, which gives it a yellow-green color.
+After the meconium, the first stool expelled, a newborn's feces contains only bile, which gives it a dark yellow-green color.
 Breast feeding babies expel soft, pale yellowish, and not quite malodorous matter; but once the baby begins to eat, and the body starts expelling bilirubin from dead red blood cells, its matter acquires the familiar brown color.

 At different times in their life, human beings will expel feces of different colors and textures.
 A stool that passes rapidly through the intestines will look greenish; lack of bilirubin will make the stool look like clay.